cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-settings.md

 If you're **signing in with your email and password**, you can enable two-factor authentication (2FA) to protect your account.
 2FA adds another layer of security to your account by requiring more than just a password to sign in.

 - Even if your organization doesn't [enforce 2FA](/platform-deep-dive/collaboration/organization/organization-settings/enforce-2fa/) for all users, we recommend that you enable it to enhance your account security.
 - If you're signing in through single sign-on, 2FA doesn't apply.
-This includes [SAML SSO](/getting-started/sign-in/#saml-sso) and Google authentication.
+This includes [SAML SSO](/getting-started/sign-in/#saml-sso) and OAuth.

 To enable 2FA on your account:

 1. Navigate to https://app.cobalt.io/settings/security/2fa.
-1. Under **Two-Factor Authentication (2FA)**, select **Manage**.
+1. Under **Two-Factor Authentication (2FA)**, select **Manage**, and reauthenticate to your account.
-1. To add a new authenticator device, select **Add New OTP**.
+1. To add a new authenticator device, select **Add a new OTP device**.
 1. Follow the instructions on the screen to complete the process.
 Use an authenticator of your choice, such as [Authy](https://authy.com/) or [Google Authenticator](https://support.google.com/accounts/answer/1066447).
 1. Add one or more backup devices to avoid being locked out of your account.
-Select **Add New OTP** to proceed.
+Select **Add a new OTP device** to proceed.

 Now, each time you sign in to Cobalt, you must enter a one-time code from your authenticator app.
 If you have problems signing in with 2FA, see our [troubleshooting tips](/platform-deep-dive/cobalt-account/account-recovery/#problems-with-two-factor-authentication).

 #### Manage 2FA Devices

-When you add a new 2FA device, it appears under **Current Devices**.
+When you add a new 2FA device, it appears on the account security page<!--under **Current Devices**-->.
 Here, you can see devices with an authenticator app that generates one-time codes required for authentication to your Cobalt account.

 - **Add multiple backup devices** to avoid being locked out of your account.
-Select **Add New OTP** to proceed.
+Select **Add a new OTP device** to proceed.
 - **Remove a device** if it's no longer valid or has been lost or stolen.
-Select **Remove**, and confirm your action.
+Select **Delete**, and confirm your action.

 #### Reset Two-Factor Authentication